speedment/speedment-doc/pages/datastore.md

 ## What is DataStore?

 The DataStore module is a Speedment Enterprise feature that pulls in database content from a database to an in-JVM memory data store.
+Data can then be used in analytics applications.
 Because data is stored off heap, the Java garbage collector is unaffected by data that is held by the DataStore module.

 The DataStore modu;e can hold terabytes of data and will significantly reduce stream latency.
 The Stream API remains exactly the same as for SQL Streams.